Ha006/lightweight/README.md

 Lightweight is instead of using `plain files` from the beginning of a project

-More information and examples: http://lightweight.se
+More information and examples at http://lightweight.se

 ### With these techniques: